allenday/docstore-manager/cline_docs/activeContext.md

 - All tests now pass successfully:
   - Regular tests: 373 passed, 6 skipped
   - Integration tests: 2 passed
-- Documentation needs significant improvement:
+- Documentation improvements completed:
   - README has been updated to reflect "docstore-manager" instead of "Qdrant Manager"
   - Docstrings have been added to all public APIs in the Qdrant module
-  - Usage examples needed for both Qdrant and Solr
+  - Comprehensive usage examples created for both Qdrant and Solr interfaces
+  - CHANGELOG.md created to track version history
 - Some placeholders ('p', 's', 'S') still exist in docstore-manager_module.md and module_relationship_tracker.md
 - Git workflow practices established:
   - Always use `--no-gpg-sign` flag when committing